 It doesn’t take a genius to wonder how Rakuten makes its money.
-Lots of people (OK, me) assume it’s a big fat scam to get our personal information and do us harm.
+Many people (OK, me) assume it’s a big fat scam to get our personal information and harm us.
 We’re wary of stuff like that because we’ve been warned for so many years to maintain our personal privacy, right?
 Trust me, I steered clear of Rakuten for many years for that very reason.
 Dumb.

 You can relax.
-I’ve done my due diligence and am fully convinced that Rakuten is legit.
-Rakuten is huge and has a great reputation.
+I’ve done my due diligence and am convinced that Rakuten is legit.
+Rakuten is huge and has an excellent reputation.
 Retailers spend much of their advertising dollars with Rakuten.

 All of those retailers pay Rakuten a commission every time you go to its portal to reach a retailer and then make a purchase.
 Rakuten then shares that commission with you.
-Think of Rakuten as your personal salesperson who arranges the contract, collects the commission and puts your share right into your cash-back account.
-Granted, your commissions won’t be huge amounts, unless you are a huge shopper (Rakuten does have a $50 cap for how much you can earn on a single purchase).
+Think of Rakuten as your personal salesperson who arranges the contract, collects the commission, and puts your share right into your cash-back account.
+Granted, your commissions won’t be massive amounts unless you are a huge shopper (Rakuten does have a $50 cap for how much you can earn on a single purchase).
 But all those small amounts add up.
 It’s a great way to build a cash stash.

 I can’t be certain that Rakuten is right for you.
 I can assure you it is not a scam.
 If you’re an online shopper, you might as well get paid a commission on the things you are buying anyway.
 Just be careful.
 It’s so much fun to earn a commission, you could find yourself buying things just because you’ll get that cash rebate.
 Don’t do that.
 Buy only what you would buy normally.